paulfries/serverless-stack-client/README.md

 ## Overview
 This is a sample UI written in ReactJS.
 It provides a mechanism for performing Create, Read, Update, and Delete (CRUD) operations against a DynamoDB table.
 Additonally, it provides a mechamism for uploading files for each record in the database to an S3 object store.

-I uses AWS's Cognito service to provide a mechamism for user registration and authentication/authorization.
+The app uses AWS's Cognito service to provide a mechamism for user registration and authentication/authorization.

 **Updates to this master branch will be immediately rolled into production thanks to an integration with AWS CodePipeline**